twojustin/yahoo_finance_scraper/README.md

       end
     end

-    YahooFinance::Company.new('yhoo', getter: CustomGetter.new)
+    YahooFinance::Scraper::Company.new('yhoo', getter: CustomGetter.new)
-    YahooFinance::Actives.new(getter: CustomGetter.new)
+    YahooFinance::Scraper::Actives.new(getter: CustomGetter.new)

 Why have a custom getter?
 Because maybe you want to proxy via Tor so you don't get cut off for making lots of requests.
 See